Quality Record Pressings: Greater operator control over pressings

 Microprocessors were added to cycle each press based on temperature rather than the more inaccurate cycling by time, enabling greater operator control over heat and other variables that can create inconsistencies from record to record.
 Operators inspect each record as it comes off the press.
 Other technology employed helps mitigate variations in other factors that can compromise a record's quality, such as pressure and vibration.
 Uneven contact between the surface of the press die, to which is attached the stamper (the mold that creates a vinyl record), results in temperature variations.
 These variations introduce variations in the width and depth of individual grooves on the record.
 Quality Record Pressings uses a vacuum system to ensure uniform die and stamper contact.
 As a result, the listener's turntable needle tracks more smoothly and provides the listener with a more faithful reproduction of the music.
 QRP also uses an innovative double steam valve system that reduces die temperature cycle time as well as a more finely tuned level of temperature control of the heating and cooling process.
 Both reduce inconsistencies from record to record in the manufacturing process.

 And just as ambient temperature, humidity and variations in steam and water pressure affect the quality of a vinyl record, so do the minute environmental vibrations from nearby equipment.
 Unwanted harmonic vibration transmitted to the die during the pressing process causes distortion of the record's grooves and other noise as well as other unwelcome changes in the physical structure of the grooves on a record.
 QRP uses custom-designed press isolation pads to mitigate the effect of these vibrations.

-As part of its record pressing operation, QRP also operates a plating department, setting it apart from other record pressing plants that don't have that capability.
+As part of its record pressing operation, QRP also operates a plating department, setting it apart from other record pressing plants that do not have that capability.
 The plating department headed by Gary Salstrom is where Lacquer master discs are given metal coatings to make the metal stamper that molds the records from heated vinyl.
 In 2010 the acquisition of Classic Records, of Los Angeles, California, by Acoustic Sounds, was announced by Kassem and Classic Records Mike Hobson.
 Acoustic Sounds acquisition of Classic Records included the “Quiex SV-P” vinyl formulation/process, “Clarity Vinyl”, the unique 200-gram “flat profile” tooling and all other aspects of Classic's proprietary vinyl pressing technology.